+Haiti’s PM tenders resignation as country descends into chaos

+The unelected Ariel Henry has agreed to demands to step down as violence and looting plague the country.

-Haiti’s Prime Minister Ariel Henry has resigned: Guyana president
+Haiti’s Prime Minister Ariel Henry has tendered his resignation and appealed for calm as the country descends into chaos.

+The 74-year-old announced he would step aside late on Monday, following an emergency meeting of regional nations.
+Haiti has been plagued by spiralling violence in recent weeks as armed gangs have taken control, calling for Henry to go.

 Keep readinglist of 4 items